 Within the Mini Suite category are Cabana rooms, resort-style staterooms with an additional lounging area with floor-to-ceiling glass (and an external door) between the main cabin area and your balcony.
 This will enable you to relax inside or out in complete comfort to incredible views.

 There are also Cabana Mini Suite staterooms within the Reserve Collection.
 As well as having access to the Reserve Collection Restaurant, these Reserve Class Cabana mini suites will also have exclusive access to the Cabana Deck, an outdoor lounge space.
+Princess states the cabanas with access to the Cabana Deck are on deck 9.

 A word of warning about the Reserve class Cabana mini suites on Deck 9 that are directly positioned next to the private Cabana deck – the balcony sections will be totally open and offer little privacy from the other Reserve class Cabana passengers using the deck facilities.